wsugarman/durabletask-azurestorage-scaler/README.md

 - **`accountName`** - Optional name of the Azure Storage account used by the Durable Task Framework (DTFx).
 This value is only required when `useManagedIdentity` is `true`
 - **`activeDirectoryEndpoint`** - Optional host authority for Azure Active Directory (AAD).
 This value is only required when `cloud` is `Private`.
 Otherwise, the value is automatically derived for well-known cloud environments
 - **`clientId`** - Optional specifies the identity used when authenticating via managed identity.
 This value can only be specified when `useManagedIdentity` is `true`
 - **`cloud`** - Optional name of the cloud environment that contains the Azure Storage account.
 Must be a known Azure cloud environment, or `Private` for Azure Stack Hub or air-gapped clouds.
-If `Private` is specified, both `endpointSuffix` and `activeDirectoryEndpoint` must both be specified.
-Defaults to the public cloud `AzurePublicCloud`.
+If `Private` is specified, both `endpointSuffix` and `activeDirectoryEndpoint` must be specified.
+Defaults to the `AzurePublicCloud`.
 Possible values include:
   - `AzurePublicCloud`
   - `AzureUSGovernmentCloud`
   - `AzureChinaCloud`